PavishK/My_React_Project/README.md

 ##Hi Hello

-This Project is a Basic of React JS
+This Project contains  Basic of React JS